azuredk/docker-on-azure-hol/exercise02/01-machine/README.md

 ## Preparing

 If you haven't already downloaded Docker Machine, you can find the Docker Machine binaries on the github page for Machine [https://github.com/docker/machine/releases](https://github.com/docker/machine/releases).
 Download `docker-machine_windows-386.exe` or `docker-machine_windows-amd64.exe` (unblock if necessary), rename it to `docker-machine.exe` and put it in the same folder as the `docker.exe` on your local machine, so that it will part of the PATH variable that should already configured.

+If you have installed Docker on your computer, it is also included in the package - chances are you already have it installed.

 Once that is done we need the subscription id for the subscription you want to create a Docker VM.
 Go to the [portal](http://portal.azure.com) and navigate to subscriptions: